A wanderer never gets married…

 In a place they don’t love!

-If you are a holiday-holic like me then the idea of getting married in your home town or country probably won’t set your soul on fire.
+If you’re a holiday-holic like me, the idea of getting married in your home town or country probably won’t set your soul on fire.

 After a dreamy wedding in Italy last week, I felt inspired to share all I’ve learnt about destination weddings while I’m still fresh in the feeling of newlywed bliss.
-There are different things to think about if you want to get married abroad, and by considering these points you will know if a destination wedding is meant for you!
+There are different things to think about if you want to get married abroad, and by considering these points, you’ll know if a destination wedding is meant for you!

 How many guests do you want?